What works

 Beta Marine

 Sea Pro is a chart plotter system that I have used since 2000.
 It worked on my old cheap laptop, bought used for the job.
 Total cost £400.
 I have since upgraded my laptop and bought more electronic charts.
 I have coverage from the Scillies to Holland for less than £160!
 The program was less than £100!
 As I use the laptop for all sorts of other things as well, tides etc. It is a a better bet than a separate plotter.
 I simply plug it in to my GPS and it automatically brings up the local chart, with very good detail, placing a little boat in the centre of the screen at my position.
 The projected track is plotted with positions shown for 30 mins. hence and 1 hour.
 I still do all my plotting on the chart but a quick look into the quarter berth confirms my calculations.
 Highly recommended.
-At the Boat show I extended my folio and had my charts all brought up to date.
+At the Boat show in 2009 I extended my folio and had my charts all brought up to date.
 Cost of update? £36.00 what a bargain!

 Here seen working in the quarter berth, beneath the chart table.
 J.W.